Omicron, storms disrupt air travel for 4th consecutive day

 “I definitely think that should help,” Raymond James analyst Savanthi Syth said of the CDC’s new guidance — especially if bad weather subsides.

+Delta said it was working to implement the new guidance, which would allow the airline more flexibility to schedule employees.

-Representatives for the flight attendants union, the airlines and the industry’s trade group did not immediately respond or declined to comment on the CDC change.
+Representatives for the flight attendants union, other airlines and the industry’s trade group did not immediately respond or declined to comment on the CDC change.

 Cancellations have snarled holidays that were already complicated this year with the rise of the omicron variant and escalating COVID-19 cases, which caused some to change their plans at the last minute.